The Evolution of the Vampire Film is a fascinating guest post is from Almost Famous Kiwi.

 Interview with the Vampire 1994

-This film is based on the book by Anne Rice, who is arguably one of the greatest writers of vampire literature.
+Interview With the Vampire: The Vampire Chronicles is based on the book by Anne Rice, who is arguably one of the greatest writers of vampire literature.
 It stars Brad Pitt as a vampire with a conscience, and Tom Cruise as the enigmatic and deadly Lestat.

 At the end of the 20th century the vampire film started to change focus.
 What was once an enemy suddenly became a hero.
 In Blade Wesley Snipes plays a half-vampire half-mortal who kills vampires in order to protect humans.
 I had to put that picture in because let’s be honest, it would have made a much more interesting film.

-Like Blade, Selene is a vampire who is also a hero.
+Like Blade, Selene in Underworld is a vampire who is also a hero.
 She is in the middle of a war between vampires and werewolves and happens to fall in love with Michael, a lycan.
 Vampires tend to be dominated by men so it’s nice to see a film that looks at it from a female perspective.

 30 Days of Night 2007